NordSecurity/NepTUN/xray/README.md

 - There are multiple inefficiencies that could potentially impact the test results, the main one being not reusing buffers when creating and sending packets.
 Each packet that gets constructed allocates a new buffer when they could all reuse the same one

-- Sometimes the program hangs doing a handshake with the wg interface.
-When that happens, cancelling the execution with `ctrl+c` and then running again "fixes" it.
-Sometimes you might need to `ctrl+c` and rerun multiple times, but that has been quite rare so far
+- Sometimes the wireguard handshake times out.
+When that happens, just rerun and it should be fine.
+Having to rerun multiple times is rare, but it happens